odewahn/jdboston16/readme.md

 <img class="headshot" src="headshots/eni_mustafaraj.jpg"/>

-Eni Mustafaraj is an Assistant Professor in the [Department of Computer Science](http://cs.wellesley.edu) at [Wellesley College](http://www.wellesley.edu), and is using Notebooks to teach introductory CS courses.
+Eni Mustafaraj is an Assistant Professor of Computer Science at Wellesley College.
+She has introduced the use of Jupyter notebooks in the CS1 course at Wellesley, and they are now used extensively during class time.
+Jupyter notebooks are also the central component of her elective course on Data Science.

 # Jeremy Freeman
 ## Janelia / mybinder.org